tonyhoangtran92/car_booking/README.md

 ### TODO:
 Decentralized this car booking application to be a Dapp for car driver and customers find and match each other.
-Using governance token named CARB.
+Using governance token named CARB which will built on SOLANA chain.